By using this site, you agree to the Privacy Policy and Terms of Use.

 How long does homemade Cinnamon spread keep, and how should I store it?

-Store in a clean, airtight jar in the refrigerator.
-Expect optimal quality for 2–3 weeks.
 For longer storage, portion into freezer-safe containers and freeze up to three months.
-Thaw overnight in the refrigerator and stir before serving to reincorporate any separated liquid.
+Thaw overnight in the refrigerator and stir before serving to restore texture.

 Can I make a vegan Cinnamon spread without losing texture?

-Yes.
-Replace butter with refined coconut oil (for firmer set when chilled) or neutral oil (softer spread).
-Use non-dairy milk for the liquid.
 Add 1/2–1 tsp tapioca or cornstarch as a slurry for thicker body.
-Expect slightly different mouthfeel—oils remain softer at refrigerator temperatures than butter-based spreads.
+Expect a slightly different mouthfeel because oils remain softer at refrigeration temperatures compared with butter.

 Will the Cinnamon spread crystallize over time?